Interview with Marion Burger & Ilan Cohen

 I won’t have the adult relationship with my father, but now I’m accepting the really little things that we have together and I’m OK with that.

-Ilan Cohen: - For us it's much more like two perspectives, but of course there is the third one in between.
+Ilan Cohen: – For us it’s much more then two perspectives, but of course there is the third one in between.
 We were trying to get into the mind of Marion’s father – from her perspective.

-Ilan Cohen: - For the third POV, that you were talking about, I think there is an element of missing a fourth wall, but unlike theatre, they are actors in the play themselves.
+Ilan Cohen: – For the third POV, that you were talking about, I think there is an element of missing a fourth wall, but unlike theatre, they are actors in the play themselves.
 From a mise en scène perspective, this is an interesting tool to play with.
 I think our approach to this toolset is connected to how we see art in general, which doubles as how we see value in interactivity.
 Not just physical interactivity, but also metaphorically: in our opinion, leaving space for the audience to fill in the gaps is inherently very interactive.
 We like it when the audience has to work to complete the picture.
 It makes them relate more deeply, and more personally to the experience.
-The relationship that you create with an imperfect representation of reality strengthens your relationship to what's being said in the work of art.
-It was very important for us to not have things that were too specific, too self-evident, too well-defined - that you had to look around, that you had to make connections on your own.
-And I think that's how we thought about the third POV.
-Of course we don't control it, but we could control how the user interacts with it.
-Being very sketchy and minimalistic was a way to preserve not only the intimacy of Marion’s story, but to help make the experience more personnal to each viewer.
+The relationship that you create with an imperfect representation of reality strengthens your relationship to what’s being said in the work of art.
+It was very important for us to not have things that were too specific, too self-evident, too well-defined – that you had to look around, that you had to make connections on your own.
+And I think that’s how we thought about the third POV.
+Of course we don’t control it, but we could control how the user interacts with it.
+Being very sketchy and minimalistic was a way to preserve not only the intimacy of Marion’s story, but to help make the experience more personal to each viewer.

 Cello music is very intense.